ractoon/jQuery-Text-Counter/README.md

-stopInputAtMaximum       : true,                   // stop further text input if maximum reached countSpaces              : false,                  // count spaces as character (only for "character" type) countDown                : false,                  // if the counter should deduct from maximum characters/words rather than counting up countDownText            : "Remaining: ",          // count down text countExtendedCharacters  : false,                  // count extended UTF-8 characters as 2 bytes (such as Chinese characters)
+stopInputAtMaximum       : true,                   // stop further text input if maximum reached countSpaces              : false,                  // count spaces as character (only for "character" type) countDown                : false,                  // if the counter should deduct from maximum characters/words rather than counting up countDownText            : "Remaining: %d",        // count down text, %d replaced with remaining value countExtendedCharacters  : false,                  // count extended UTF-8 characters as 2 bytes (such as Chinese characters)

 // Callback API